-As both a writer and newsroom leader, Tom has spent two decades documenting and cultivating prizewinning coverage on a diverse range of topics at the intersection of science and society, from energy policy, climate change, and environmental justice, to internet culture, technology innovation, structural poverty, and health and medicine.
+As both a writer and newsroom leader, Tom has spent more than two decades cultivating prizewinning coverage on a diverse range of topics at the intersection of science and society, from energy policy, climate change, and environmental justice, to internet culture, technology innovation, structural poverty, and health and medicine.

 In 2013, Tom was awarded a Knight Science Journalism Fellowship at MIT, where he spent a year studying environmental decision-making, economics and climate policy — topics he has covered in the U.S. and abroad for The Times as well as National Geographic, Bloomberg View, Forbes, and Al Jazeera America, among other publications.

-He co-founded Undark in 2016.
-Under his leadership, the magazine’s work has been anthologized in the Best American Science & Nature Writing book series, and honored with numerous awards, including the Al Neuharth Innovation in Investigative Journalism Award and the prestigious George Polk Award for Environmental Reporting.
-Undark has also been named a finalist for a National Magazine Award, and earned top prizes from the Society for Environmental Journalists, the Association of Heath Care Journalists, the National Association of Science Writers, and the Online News Association.
+Tom co-founded Undark in 2016, alongside Pulitzer prizewinning author Deborah Blum, who serves as the magazine’s publisher.
+Under Tom’s leadership as editor in chief, the magazine’s work has been anthologized in the Best American Science & Nature Writing book series, and honored with numerous awards, including the Al Neuharth Innovation in Investigative Journalism Award and the prestigious George Polk Award for Environmental Reporting.
+Undark has twice been named a finalist for a National Magazine Award, and earned top prizes from the Society for Environmental Journalists, the Association of Heath Care Journalists, the National Association of Science Writers, and the Online News Association.